dotnet/runtime/docs/design/libraries/DllImportGenerator/StructMarshalling.md

 ### Determining if a type is doesn't need marshalling

-For this design, we need to decide how to determine a type doesn't need to be marshalled and already has a representation we can pass directly to native code.
+For this design, we need to decide how to determine a type doesn't need to be marshalled and already has a representation we can pass directly to native code - that is, we need a definition for "does not require marshalling".
 We have two designs that we have experimented with below, and we have decided to go with design 2.

 #### Design 1: Introducing `BlittableTypeAttribute`

-Traditionally, the concept of "doesn't need marshalling" is referred to as "blittable".
+Traditionally, the concept of "does not require marshalling" is referred to as "blittable".
 The built-in runtime marshalling system has an issue as mentioned above that the concept of `unmanaged` is not the same as the concept of `blittable`.
 Additionally, due to the ref assembly issue above, we cannot rely on ref assemblies to have accurate information in terms of fields of a type.
 To solve these issues in combination with the desire to enable manual interop, we need to provide a way for users to signal that a given type should be blittable and that the source generator should not generate marshalling code.
 We'll introduce a new attribute, the `BlittableTypeAttribute`:

 ```csharp
 [AttributeUsage(AttributeTargets.Struct | AttributeTargets.Class)]